pc2/HPCC_FPGA/GEMM/Readme.md

 Moreover the environment variable `INTELFPGAOCLSDKROOT` has to be set to the root of the Intel FPGA SDK installation.

-Additionally it is possible to set the used compiler and other build tools in the `CMakeCache.txt` located in the build directory after running cmake.

 ## Execution

 For execution of the benchmark run: